-I’ve used this tool several times myself when I’ve become stuck for a really good catchy title for a blog post idea.
+I’ve often used this tool myself when I’ve become stuck for a perfect catchy title for a blog post idea.

-Remember, if people are searching for your content using the search engines, you want your title to be short and descriptive so that it stands out.
-You don’t want it to be too long so they miss the point entirely.
+If people are searching for your content using the search engines, which they will be, you want your title to be short and descriptive stand out.
+You don’t want it to be too long, so they miss the point entirely.

-You don’t have to be CopyBlogger to achieve this for your site, use a few of the tools I’ve mentioned above, use your common sense and you’ll be writing winning titles for your web content every single time.
+You don’t have to be CopyBlogger to achieve this for your site; use a few of the tools I’ve mentioned above, use your common sense, and you’ll be writing winning titles for your web copy every single time.